We're all wired for short-term hits and immediate gratification.

-Businesses often act quickly in order to exploit an opportunity or increase profit, but short-term tactics should be aligned with a long-term strategy.
+Businesses must often act quickly in order to exploit an opportunity or increase profit but short-term tactics should be aligned with a long-term strategy.

 If you're always thinking short-term, then you may struggle to maintain a sustainable profit because you're not looking far enough down the line.

-Whilst the results of short-term thinking can be immediate; they're often transient or temporary.
+Whilst the results of short-term thinking can be immediate, they're also often transient or temporary.
 Balancing short-termism with a sustainable long-term business plan is where the real growth is.

 You had one eye on the short-term but the other on the long-term.

-They're excited about human-generated power and clean-renewable energy, but some are reluctant to engage directly with the technology because they think it'll be cheaper to put standard equipment in their gym instead.
+Most people we talk to are excited about human power and having clean renewable energy for gyms, but some are reluctant to engage directly with the technology because they think it'll be cheaper to put standard equipment in their gym instead.